The Fantastic Four: First Steps: Plot

 On their return to Earth a month later, Reed reveals the details of their encounter during a press conference.
 Their decision to save one child over the billions of other people on Earth leads to a public outcry, with many calling for Franklin to be sacrificed to Galactus.
 Johnny begins to decipher the Silver Surfer's native language using his interactions with her and some deep space transmissions Reed intercepted from her planet.
 They also have transmissions from planets that Galactus destroyed.
 As Galactus draws near and protests against the Fantastic Four escalate, Sue takes Franklin to meet with protesters.
 She explains that they will not sacrifice their child, but they will also not give up on the rest of humanity, regaining public trust.
 Using a teleportation system that he has been working on, Reed devises a plan to build large teleportation bridges across Earth so they can transport the entire planet to another solar system where Galactus cannot reach them.
 Through the Future Foundation, Sue organizes the world's nations to build the bridges and conserve the energy needed to use them.

 As the bridges are being activated, the Silver Surfer returns and begins destroying them.
 Johnny stops her from destroying the last bridge in Times Square and reveals what he learned from the transmissions: her name is Shalla-Bal and she became Galactus's herald to spare her world, Zenn-La.
 Hearing transmissions from planets she helped destroy, Shalla-Bal expresses remorse but refuses to help and flees.
 Using Franklin as bait, the team plans to lure Galactus to the last bridge and teleport him away.
 Sue negotiates with Harvey Elder to evacuate New York City's citizens to Subterranea, his underground city.
 Galactus makes his way through the city and captures Franklin, avoiding the trap.
 Sue uses all of her power to push him towards the portal with a force field while Reed rescues Franklin.
 Johnny attempts to sacrifice himself to give Galactus a final push into the portal, but is stopped by Shalla-Bal.
 She pushes Galactus into the portal herself and it closes behind them.
 Sue dies from her efforts, but is revived by Franklin.
 The team later goes on a new mission as the world celebrates their fifth anniversary.

 In a mid-credits scene set four years later, Sue is reading to Franklin at home and goes to get a different book.
 She returns to see him interacting with a man in a green cloak who is holding a metal mask.
-(Note: This scene was directed by Avengers: Doomsday (2026) directors Anthony and Joe Russo during production of that film.
+(Note: This scene was directed by Avengers: Doomsday (2026) directors Anthony and Joe Russo during the production of that film.
 The man was identified off-screen as Victor von Doom / Doctor Doom.)

 Cast

-Pedro Pascal, Vanessa Kirby, Joseph Quinn and Ebon Moss-Bachrach (clockwise from upper left) portray the eponymous team in the film.
+Pedro Pascal, Vanessa Kirby, Joseph Quinn, and Ebon Moss-Bachrach (clockwise from upper left) portray the eponymous team in the film.